kavaskar786/Notes/notes/js_notes/js_by_linkedin.md

 6. object arrays and more
 	1. object
 		1. assume the scenario that we create one object and assigning to the other variable using the assignment operator(=)
-			1. this will create only reference not a copy that means changing the values in the second variable will also affect the actual abjects value
+			1. this will create only reference not a copy that means changing the values in the second variable will also affect the actual objects value
 			2. we had certain methods to do it
 				1. Object.assign() method
 				2. ... using spread operator